nuagenetworks/nuage-openstack-audit/README.rst

 - VSD API access at Nuage VCS side.

-Keystone/Neutron access is set up in same way as python keystone/neutron clients are set up, by defining OS\_ environmental variables.
+Keystone/Neutron access is set up in same way as python keystone/neutron clients are set up, by defining standard OpenStack OS\_* environment variables.

-VSD API access is specified using environmental variables as sample-specified in
+VSD API access and audit tool configuration is specified using environment variables as specified in the sample in:

    etc/nuage-openstack-audit.sample.rc